-If you are a tennis fan then Dunblane Sports Club is a must-see spot in Dunblane.
-This club was where it all started for world-famous tennis players Jamie and Andy Murray who hail from the town.
+If you are a tennis fan, Dunblane Sports Club is a must-see spot in Dunblane.
+This club was where it all started for world-famous tennis players Jamie and Andy Murray, who hail from the town.

 Blair Drummond Safari Park

-Not far from Dunblane is one of Scotland’s top family attractions – Blair Drummond Safari Park.
+One of Scotland’s top family attractions is not far from Dunblane – Blair Drummond Safari Park.

-During this day out you have the opportunity to see 350 rare and exotic animals.
-This location is home to Scotland’s only giraffes and Chimp Island.
-Visitors can take a boat over to see the chimps hanging around.
+During this day out, you have the opportunity to see 350 rare and exotic animals.
+This location is home to Scotland’s only giraffes and Chimp Island, and visitors can take a boat over to see the chimps hanging around.

-Blair Drummond is part of a worldwide network of zoos which cares for rare species and supports conservation projects throughout the UK and around the world.
+Blair Drummond is part of a worldwide network of zoos that cares for rare species and supports conservation projects throughout the UK and worldwide.

 Dunblane New Golf Club

-This popular golf club in Dunblane invites visitors to join them on their course which is located in the centre of the cathedral City of Dunblane.
+This famous golf club in Dunblane invites visitors to join them on their course, located in the Cathedral City of Dunblane.

 Golfers can enjoy 18 hikes in one of the most picturesque areas of Perthshire, as they are spoiled with panoramic views over the Forth Valley and the Campsie Fells.

 Loch Lomond & the Trossachs National Park